 Any VPN interconnection scenario that is more complex (e.g., only certain parts of sites on VPN A accessing only certain parts of sites on VPN B) needs to be achieved using a VPN attachment as defined in Section 6.5.2, and especially a VPN policy as defined in Section 6.5.2.2.

 6.3.
 Site Overview

 A site represents a connection of a customer office to one or more VPN services.
+Each site is associated with one or more locations.

 A site has several characteristics: